kkpan11/semu-c64/README.md

 the adhoc single-level MMU-lookup cache for fetch, store, load that it already has.

 Note further that, though I have checked the initial release to run through to the prompt on Vice, though might not do this for the sake of my own sanity for each and every release I post here.
-Consider all of them highly experimental and not fit for production work ;-)
+Consider all of them highly experimental and not fit for production work ;-) Edit:
+I have now checked v0.0.2 though, and it boots (in Vice, Alt-W...).

 # Building it